Expand All | Collapse All

 11.5 In the absence of the President, the Vice-President shall preside and may exercise the powers of the President at any meeting.

-11.7 Questions arising at any meeting shall be decided by consensus of the Board if possible and otherwise by a majority of votes.
+11.7 Questions arising at any meeting shall be determined by consensus of the Board if possible and otherwise by majority of votes.
+The Chair of the meeting, does not vote except in the case of a tie.

-11.9.4 make recommendations to the members on the creation, suspension, termination, or fusion of Committees;
+11.8.4 making recommendations to the members on the creation, suspension, termination, or fusion of committees;

-11.9.7 preparing and submitting yearly officers’ reports to ISE members;
+11.8.7 preparing and submitting yearly Board members’ reports to ISE members;

-11.9.8 preparing and submitting biennial financial, officers’ and committee reports to the Ordinary General Assembly;
+11.8.8 preparing and submitting biennial financial, Board members’ and committee reports to the Ordinary General Assembly;

 (b) Any such committee shall be competent to make inquiries or to superintend, or transact any business under the sanction and guidance of the Board.

-11.9.13 Questions arising at any meeting shall be determined by by consensus of the Board if possible and otherwise by majority of votes.
-The Chair does not vote except in the case of a tie.
+(d) Questions arising at any committee meeting shall be determined by consensus of the committee if possible and otherwise by majority of votes.
+The Chair of the meeting does not vote except in the case of a tie.

 (a) Fund Raising